cpmpercussion/homepage/_lab/graduates.md

 ---
 layout: page
-title: charleslab graduates
+title: Graduated students
 permalink: /lab/grads/
+summary: Links to research from lab alumni.
 ---

-Here's some links to research produced by my graduate students.
+Here's some links to research produced by my students.

 If you'd like to work on something like this, get in touch through [ANU](https://comp.anu.edu.au/people/charles-martin/), or on [Twitter](https://twitter.com/cpmpercussion)!